 What to do if a hotel has bed bugs

-If you do find bed bugs, you’ll need to use your best judgment on what to do.
+If you do find bed bugs, use your best judgment when deciding what to do.
 You could ask for a new room at the hotel or leave the property altogether.
 The presence of bed bugs in one room may not mean that the entire hotel has a problem.
-You may wish to ask questions of the manager to see if the property has had previous bed bug issues, which may help you make your decision.
+Ask to speak to the manager to see if the property has had any previous bed bug issues.
+This may help you make your decision.

 If you choose to stay, most hotels will re-book you into a new room immediately.
-Be sure to ask for a new room that is not to either side or above or below the room with the bed bug problem, as these are the rooms where a bed bug problem could most easily spread.
+Be sure to ask for a new room that is not on either side or above or below the room with the bed bug problem, as these are the rooms where an infestation could most easily spread.

-For any bed bug problems you might be experiencing now, Ehrlich has methods to treat your home and property to get rid of bed bugs and also advice on how to prevent them from returning.
-When you get in touch with us, we will come out and conduct an inspection to look for signs of bed bugs and we will determine the best treatment tactic.
-We are the experts in bed bug control for hotels and other premises, so you can be confident that we will find the optimal solution for the issue.
-Contact Ehrlich today.
+For any bed bug problems you might be experiencing, Ehrlich has methods to treat your home and property to eliminate the problem and also advice on how to prevent them from returning.
+When you get in touch with us, we’ll come out and conduct an inspection to look for signs of bed bugs and determine the best treatment tactic.
+We are the experts in bed bug control, so you can be confident that we will find the optimal solution for the issue.
+Contact Ehrlich today!